temporalio/documentation/docs-src/go/how-to-send-a-query-to-a-workflow-execution-in-go.md

 ```

 The `response` returned by the Query needs to be decoded into a `result`.
-Since this is a future, use `Get()` on the `response` to get the result such as a string in this example.
+Because this is a future, use `Get()` on `response` to get the result, such as a string in this example.

 ```go
 var result string